Buffalo’s Central Terminal in the ’70s [PHOTOS]

 Over the last few decades, it was obviously neglected, vandalized with much of it starting to deteriorate.
 However, the preservation group Central Terminal Restoration Corporation (CTRC) has secured the site and is working towards restoration.

 Currently, CTRC holds over 30 events that included guided haunted tours.
-They will be hosting a FREE Trunk Or Treat event on October 27th at 4 pm where families are encouraged to come out for Halloween.
 More info HERE